Lansdowne High School: Academics

 Lansdowne High school received a 41.8 out of a possible 100 points (41%) on the 2018-2019 Maryland State Department of Education Report Card and received a 2 out of 5 star rating, ranking in the 17th percentile among all Maryland schools.

+Magnet Programs

+Lansdowne High school offers 12 magnet programs with different subjects that fall under the magnet itself for students to choose from to get into the school.